Meet Our Team

 ROOTS & WINGS LEARNING COMMUNITY DIRECTOR

-Lindsay is an experienced educator with a BA in Conflict Analysis and Dispute Resolution and an MA in Education.
+Lindsay (she/her) is an experienced educator with a Bachelor of Arts Degree in Conflict Analysis and Dispute Resolution and a Master of Arts Degree in Education.
 She is dedicated to serving the community through youth programming that promotes independent learning, creativity and environmental stewardship.
 Lindsay utilizes her trainings in restorative practices when designing educational environments and has experience working with diverse populations, including at-risk youth and those in the criminal justice system.

 GREEN SEEDS INTERNSHIP PROGRAM LEAD